WeiTing1991/digital_casting_system_/README.md

 <!-- PROJECT DESCRIPTION -->

-**Digital Casting System (DCS)** is a Innosuisse project as well as a new novel approach for [Smart Dynamic Casting(SDC)]().
+**Digital Casting System (DCS)** is a Innosuisse project as well as a new novel approach for robotic casting system. it serves part of [Scaling up in Digital Casting of Concrete](https://www.research-collection.ethz.ch/entities/publication/c9547f49-8d9e-47fe-b8e5-88cad5239ea2).
 This package works to transition automated digital casting systems from the laboratory to the industry scale by overcoming the challenges addressed by inline mixing.
 DCS involves identifying optimal values for comprehensive system parameters, including processing and material characteristics, while carefully considering specific system requirements.